Ja4e/tor-server/README.md

 # copy paste the tor-snowflake-proxy service.conf from this repo
 this conf serves to load in proxy bridges no tor required for this but remember to copy the directory and specifiy where it located same applies to all conf

+if tehres any update
+do:
+in the snowflake repo
+git pull
+go build
+if you wanted to host proxy as well dont forget to: cd proxy go build

 sudo systemctl enable --now tor-snowflake.service/etc/systemd/system/tor-snowflake.service

 have fun